Skip to content

 require_pkcebooleanWhether PKCE is required

-id_token_signed_response_algstringAlgorithm for signing ID tokens (default: RS256)
+id_token_signed_response_algstringID-token signing algorithm (default: RS256)

 subject_typestringpublic or pairwise

-allowedResourcesstring[]Resource server URIs this client can request tokens for (RFC 8707)
+allowedResourcesstring[]Resource-server URIs this client can request tokens for (RFC 8707)

-resourcesScopesstringSpace-separated scopes for resource server access
+resourcesScopesstringSpace-separated scopes for resource-server access

 FieldTypeDescription